Florida's Hardest Hit Fund Program

-As of the end of November 2013, Florida has distributed only 26% of its designated funds.
+As of October 2015, Florida still has distributed only about half of its funds.

 The Florida Hardest-Hit Fund

-Unemployed and underemployed homeowners who have fallen behind in their mortgage payments can use HHF funds to bring their loan current and/or cover future mortgage payments.
+Unemployed and underemployed homeowners (or those who have had at least a 10% reduction of income due to a qualifying financial hardship) who have fallen behind in their mortgage payments can use HHF funds to bring their loan current and/or cover future mortgage payments.

-There are two programs currently available under Florida’s HHF program, as well as two programs that are in development:
+There are two programs currently available under Florida’s HHF program.

 How the Program Works